hisra015/CSI-4142-Group-41/readme.txt

 		'pip install psycopg2'
 		'pip install sqlalchemy'

+- Open a terminal in the working directory
+- Use '-py main.py' to run main
+- Use '-py load.py' to run load.py

+- Note: Running load will duplicate the database values.

 The database is a postgres database hosted remotely on Railway.
 To view please use the invite link: https://railway.app/invite/sb56zXbcSYw
+Your email should already be invited.

 If there are any issues, please contact me at mquac089@uottawa.ca